j0ni/neumacs/notwithstanding.md

     (setq resize-mini-windows t)
     (setq completion-show-help nil)

+I've used projectile for a long time, but it seems like project.el is actually entirely capable of supporting my use cases.
+So I'm using that now mostly without extra configuration.
+However the questionnaire I have to peruse and fill out when I pick a project is annoying, and I would like to just go ahead and choose a file.

+    (setq project-switch-commands 'project-find-file)

 Because I honestly don't care about anyone else.
 That's what ?w=1 is for.

     (add-hook 'before-save-hook #'delete-trailing-whitespace)